 Aged cheeses are a great way to get probiotics.
-Probiotics are beneficial bacteria that help our health by supporting immune balance, brain function, digestive function, and may even help with heart health.
+Probiotics are beneficial bacteria that help our health by supporting immune balance, brain function, and digestive function, and may even help with heart health.
 It is important to eat probiotic-rich foods.

 Cheese creates a healthier microbiome

 An issue with probiotics is whether or not they actually stay around, or set up residence, to support health.
 The good news about aged cheese is that probiotics from the cheese can set up residence in the digestive tract [R].
 This is an important feature of an effective probiotic.

 The amount of probiotic variety in cheese is high

 The probiotics in cheeses can be super complex too.
 I mean that they are complex in a good way.

 In fact, over 300 strains of bacteria were found in 45 samples of cheeses [R].
 The fermentation of various cheeses brings about unique probiotic strains.

 Tip: A wide number and amount of probiotics in cheeses make them healthy.